 Anemia And Fast Breathing

+Dog anemia is a condition that reduces red blood cells, hemoglobin, or both in the circulatory system.
 Rapid breathing is a symptom of anemia.
-Though rapid breathing alone should not be seen as the only indicator your dog is suffering from anemia.
-Dog anemia is a condition which leads to a reduction of red blood cells, haemoglobin or both in the circulatory system.
+Though rapid breathing alone should not be seen as the only indicator, your dog suffers from anemia.

-Red blood cells, as well as main haemoglobin purpose is to take oxygen from the lungs to other areas of the body.
-There are several forms of dog anemia which can affect you Frenchie with various symptoms.
+Red blood cells and the main hemoglobin purpose are to take oxygen from the lungs to other areas of the body.
+Several forms of dog anemia can affect your Frenchie with various symptoms.

 Severe forms of the disease may present life-threatening symptoms to your Frenchie.
-Still, with proper veterinary care, mild forms can be controlled, and your Frenchie recover.
+Still, mild forms can be controlled with proper veterinary care, and your Frenchie will recover.